 After starting off as a singer for various projects in late 2005, it wasn’t until early 2008 that English electronic artist Synoiz started creating music for himself.
 Tired of struggling with band members and lacking the musical knowledge or skills to contribute fully to a band, Synoiz threw himself into a process of learning throughout 2007 in order to start writing his own material on his own terms come the new year.

 The first material created was aimed at a mainstream pop audience despite being spattered with dark subtleties gained from years of fascination with horror.
-A 12-track demo album was written but never completed due to Synoiz’s personal hatred of his voice and his ability to sing the songs he had composed.
+A 12-track demo album was written but never completed due to Synoiz’s personal hatred of his voice and his lack of ability to sing the songs he had composed.
 Not satisfied with the quality of the vocals he was able to produce, the album was shelved while Synoiz forced himself into a more intensive regime of vocal training.

 During this period Synoiz was asked whether he could write the soundtrack for a local amateur horror film.
 The idea interested him and even before filming had begun he had created a set of haunting pieces to prepare for the full score.
 In the end the film was put off and put off and then eventually scrapped and once again another set of tracks were shelved.